This article was originally published in 2015 and has been completely updated in 2020.

 Overwhelming experience indicates directly or indirectly that people issues are the main reason for takeover failures.
 And communication is central to the people issues.

 McKinsey studies show that “management of the human side of the merger is the real key to maximizing the value of the deal.”
 Watson Wyatt Worldwide found that “cultural incompatibility was consistently the biggest barrier to integration.”
-Mercer Human Resource Consultants found that out of three key merger factors – people, processes and systems – only people issues made a difference to the success of mergers in the decade to 2001.
+Mercer Human Resource Consultants found that out of three key merger factors – people, processes and systems – only people issues made a difference to the success of mergers.

 Effective employee communication is the first or second most important issue emerging in all studies of mergers.
 Internal communication and culture changes are identified as the hardest to achieve, but the most important in merger success.
 And, tragically, they are generally under-resourced in post-merger integration, and are often absent before the deal and the due diligence phases.
 Interestingly, customer issues are also extremely poorly resourced.